-This is a touchy topic.
-Architecture is like art – how beautiful or how terrible it is can be very subjective.
+This is a touchy subject for many.
+After all, architecture is like art – how beautiful it is can be very subjective.
 It’s also greatly influenced by the culture and the environment upon which the architecture of a certain city has evolved.
 In Europe, however, you’ll never run out of structures to gawk at.

 Europe is probably the best place to travel for anyone who loves architecture.
 Every city has a distinct look and feel.
 You can probably identify a city by how the structures are built.
 Add to that the highly efficient transportation across the continent, and you can travel through time and era when you visit one city after another.